kikugo/Search-Wise/README.md

 ## Project Overview

-This project aims to create a user-friendly search interface for Analytics Vidhya courses.
+Course Compass aims to create a user-friendly search interface for online courses.
 It consists of three main components:

-1. Web scraping scripts to collect course data from the Analytics Vidhya website
+1. Web scraping scripts to collect course data
 2. A smart search tool using sentence transformers for semantic similarity
 3. A Streamlit web application for users to search and filter courses

 ## Features

-- Web scraping of Analytics Vidhya courses
+- Web scraping of online courses
 - Smart search functionality using sentence transformers
 - Interactive web interface with Streamlit
 - Course filtering by difficulty and price (free/paid)